waynegramlich/Fab/docs/Fab.md

   The FabPolygon and FabCircle sub-classes of FabGeometry.

 * [FabUtilities](doc/FabUtilities.md):
-  This contains some utility classes like FabColor and FabMaterial.
+  The FabColor and FabMaterial and utility classes.

 Additional Python modules are: